Berlin neighbourhoods: Scheunenviertel and Prenzlauger Berg

 Place names:

-- The word most commonly used to refer to a street in a city is Straße (street), regardless of its length or width.
-This word is most often combined with the name of the street, as in Friedrichstraße.
-It can also appear separately, with hyphens, as in Rosa-Luxemburg-Straße, or without, as in Spandauer Straße.
+- The word most commonly used to refer to a main road in a town is Straße (street), regardless of its length or width.
+This word is most often combined with the street name, as in Friedrichstraße.
+It may also appear separately, with hyphens, as in Rosa-Luxemburg-Straße, or without, as in Spandauer Straße.

 - Buildings: Kirche (church), Dom or Kathedrale (cathedral), Synagoge (synagogue), Moschee (mosque), Museum (museum), Schloß (castle), Haus (house).